chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 Teams and API tokens may be assigned to projects directly in the UI; policies and roles can only be assigned on the command-line.
 These resources created within Automate do not make use of, nor do they require, any project ingest rules.

+Currently, only some resources in Chef Automate respect projects.
+Only resources that respect projects will be filtered when using the project filter.
+Resources that do not respect projects will always be displayed and will ignore any applied project filters.
+After IAM v2 becomes generally available we will continue the work to make more resources respect projects.

+#### Resources that respect projects

+- API Tokens
+- Ingested Client Run nodes
+- Ingested Compliance nodes
+- Ingested Event Feed events
+- Policies
+- Teams
+- Roles

+#### Resources that do not yet respect projects

+- Application Services
+- Compliance Scan Jobs
+- Compliance Profiles
+- Data Feeds
+- Manually added nodes
+- Node Credentials
+- Node Managers (also called Node Integrations)
+- Notifications
+- Users

 ### Properties of a Project

 To assign a project to a set of ingested client run  and compliance nodes , the project needs a list of **ingest rules**, where each rule describes a group of node characteristics.